usnistgov/FederalProfile-8259A/_Nontechnical/logical.md

 ## Policies and procedures for situations where identification and authentication are not needed.

 Policies and procedures provide the details necessary to implement management and operational controls to support the organizational requirements for determining circumstances when identification and authentication are not needed to be used with IoT devices for specified organizationally-defined user actions.
-Controls that may be necessary:
+Actions that may be necessary:

 **Manufacturer:**